War of 1812: Treaty of Ghent

 Consequently, Lord Liverpool urged the British negotiators to offer a peace based on the restoration of the pre-war status quo.
 The British negotiators duly dropped their demands for the creation of an Indian neutral zone, which allowed negotiations to resume at the end of October.
 The American negotiators accepted the British proposals for a peace based on the pre-war status quo.
 Prisoners were to be exchanged and escaped slaves returned to the United States, as at least 3,000 American slaves had escaped to British lines.
-Many other slaves simply escaped in the chaos of war and achieved freedom on their own.
-The British however refused to honor this aspect of the treaty, settling some of the newly freed slaves in Nova Scotia.
-Four hundred freedmen were settled in New Brunswick.
+The British however refused to honour this aspect of the treaty, settling some of the newly freed slaves in Nova Scotia and New Brunswick.
 The Americans protested Britain's failure to return American slaves in violation of the Treaty of Ghent.
 After arbitration by the Tsar of Russia the British paid $1,204,960 in damages to Washington, to reimburse the slave owners.

 On 24 December 1814, the diplomats had finished and signed the Treaty of Ghent.
 The treaty was ratified by the British Prince Regent three days later on 27 December.
 On 17 February, it arrived in Washington, where it was quickly ratified and went into effect, ending the war.
 The terms called for all occupied territory to be returned, the prewar boundary between Canada and the United States to be restored, and the Americans were to gain fishing rights in the Gulf of Saint Lawrence.
-The British insisted on the inclusion of provisions in Article IX of the treaty which called on both signatories to restore to the Indians "all possessions, rights and privileges which they may have enjoyed, or been entitled to in 1811".
-The inherent flaw in the British demand was the assumption that the Indian tribes were independent, however, they were only considered dwellers in the United States who had recently made war upon her in co-operation with Great Britain.
-Subsequently, the Americans did not comply with these provisions and the British made no effort to compel them to do so.
+The British insisted on the inclusion of provisions to restore to the Indians "all possessions, rights and privileges which they may have enjoyed, or been entitled to in 1811".
+The Americans ignored and violated these provisions.

-Much like the Congress of Vienna, the Treaty of Ghent completely maintained Britain's maritime belligerent rights, a key goal for the British, without acknowledging American maritime rights or the end of impressment.
+The Treaty of Ghent completely maintained Britain's maritime belligerent rights, a key goal for the British, without acknowledging American maritime rights or the end of impressment.
 While American maritime rights were not seriously violated in the century of peace until World War I, the defeat of Napoleon made the need for impressment irrelevant and the grievances of the United States no longer an issue.
-In this sense, the United States achieved its goals indirectly and felt its honour had been upheld.
+In this sense, the United States achieved its goals indirectly and felt its honour had been upheld despite impressment continuing.